AtrCheema/AI4Water/docs/source/quick_start.rst

 Build a `Model` by providing all the arguments to initiate it.
-For building deep learning mdoels, we can use higher level functions such as :py:class:`ai4water.models.LSTM`.
+For building deep learning models, we can use higher level functions such as :py:class:`ai4water.models.LSTM`.

 .. code-block:: python